-We are a residential real estate finance company that acquires, invests in and manages residential mortgage assets in the United States.
-Our principal objective is to generate attractive current yields and risk-adjusted total returns for our stockholders over the long term, primarily through cash distributions and secondarily through capital appreciation.
-We pursue this objective by selectively constructing and actively managing a targeted portfolio of cashflowing residential mortgage assets.
+Our principal objective is to generate attractive current yields and risk-adjusted total returns for our stockholders over the long term, primarily through dividend distributions and secondarily through capital appreciation.
+We attempt to attain this objective by selectively constructing and actively managing a portfolio of servicing-related assets, consisting of mortgage servicing rights, or MSRs, on residential mortgage loans and residential mortgage-backed securities.
+Subject to market conditions, we may also invest in prime residential mortgage loans and other cashflowing residential mortgage assets.